bearpaw/pose-attention/README.md

 For testing, please go to the `test` directory and follow the `README` for instructions.

 ## Training
-For testing, please go to the `train` directory and follow the `README` for instructions.
+For training, please go to the `train` directory and follow the `README` for instructions.